-You may be asking why we, FTL Title Loans, are saying this since we are a lender.
-We have a different philosophy from most other lenders and operate with the principles of honesty, transparency, and advising our customers to make the best decision.
+You may be asking why we, FTL Title Loans, are saying this since we are a title loan company.
+We have a different philosophy from most other title loan companies and operate with the principles of honesty, transparency, and advising our customers to make the best decision.
 In many cases this decision is not a title loan.
 We are ok with that.
 We are not ok with misleading customers into a loan they cannot repay.
 So, with that said, take this into consideration when reading anything published by a lender.

 Lender Competition Bias

 The second item that complicates answering the question “are title loans worth it” is bias from title lender competitors.
 By lender competitors we mean other financial institutions and products like credit cards and personal loans.
 There is no shortage of articles, many published by credit card affiliated companies and financial companies, stating how Title Loans are bad and should be avoided at all costs.
 Unfortunately for the reader, most of the stated “facts” in these articles are simply not true today.

 The Facts about Title Loans